 If you have a friend who owns a Mercedes, he’ll see himself as ‘the Mercedes owner’ and project that identity to the world to boost his self-worth.
 If your brother studied at MIT, he’ll project the identity of being an MITian to the world.

-Since our goal is to maintain our self-worth and prevent it from being too fragile, the only logical solution is to identify with permanent, long-lasting things.
+Since our goal is to maintain our self-worth and prevent it from being too fragile, the only logical solution is to identify with relatively permanent things.

-When you identify with your knowledge, skills, and personality, this sort of identification will remain with you until the day you die.
-You can’t lose these things in a fire, accident or a divorce.
+When you identify with your knowledge, skills, and personality, these identities will remain with you till the day you die.
+You can’t lose these things in a fire, accident, or divorce.